dracu-lah/covid19-status-tracker/README.md

-#Covid status tracker using React
+# Covid status tracker using React

-react-covid-status-tracker.surge.sh
+Link to the website : https://react-covid-status-tracker.surge.sh/

 ## Getting Started with Create React App